RandomKings/ai_heart_project/README.md

 5. Classification results are passed to Qwen2.5-15B SLM
 6. SLM generates comprehensive medical report
 7. Report is returned to frontend and displayed to user

-## Important Notes

-- **Security**: Never commit your `.env` file or API keys to version control
-- **Model Files**: Ensure trained model files are properly included in deployment
-- **API Limits**: Monitor Hugging Face API usage to stay within rate limits
-- **CORS**: Backend should have proper CORS configuration for frontend communication

-## Troubleshooting

-### Backend won't start
-- Verify all dependencies are installed: `pip install -r requirements.txt`
-- Check that `.env` file exists with valid `QWEN_MODEL` key
-- Ensure port 8000 is not already in use

-### Frontend can't connect to backend
-- Verify API URL is correctly configured
-- Check that backend is running
-- Ensure CORS is properly configured in backend

-### Model loading errors
-- Confirm model files are in correct directory
-- Check available memory (models can be large)
-- Verify model file permissions

-## License

-[Your License Here]

-## Contributors

-[Your Team/Contributors]